-Board of Trustees, 2007-08
+Board of Trustees, 2008-09

-Ultimate responsibility for the financial health and ongoing success of the College lies with the Board of Trustees, which is legally empowered to appoint the College's president and make major financial and planning decisions.
-The board formally approves the academic programs of the College, the annual budget, and the granting of earned and honorary degrees.
+Ultimate responsibility for the financial health and ongoing success of Lewis & Clark lies with the Board of Trustees, which is legally empowered to appoint Lewis & Clark's president and make major financial and planning decisions.
+The board formally approves the academic programs of Lewis & Clark, the annual budget, and the granting of earned and honorary degrees.